 The green color on the wall is called “Dewy” and the white trim is “Extra White” by Sherwin Williams .

 Budget Laundry Room Decorating Ideas

-I did purchase a few hyacinth and wire baskets from the Container Store for storage.
+I did purchase a few hyacinth (these in natural) baskets and these wire baskets from the Container Store for storage.
+This set of 3 wicker baskets as well will work for smaller items.
 I cannot even begin to tell you how much better it is doing laundry because everything is clean and organized.

 I decided to remove the bifold doors permanently permanently and open up the laundry room (closet) to the existing bathroom.

 This gave us more room inside for the new washer and dryer.
 The doors, when opened, “took up 5 inches inside the closet which we needed in order to put the washer and dryer side-by-side.
 So guess what, we just got rid of the doors.